Azure/PSRule.Rules.Azure/docs/en/rules/Azure.AppConfig.PurgeProtect.md

 ## DESCRIPTION

 With purge protection enabled, soft deleted stores can't be purged in the retention period.
 If disabled, the soft deleted store can be purged before the retention period expires.
 Once purge protection is enabled on a store, it can't be disabled.

-Purge protection currently requires a **standard** SKU.
+Purge protection is only available for configuration stores that use the **standard** SKU.

 ## RECOMMENDATION

-Consider enabling purge protection for app configuration store.
+Consider enabling purge protection for app configuration stores.

 ## EXAMPLES